polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

-of bugs to ZERO, and makes you a million times more productive, and capable of maintaining (in theory) millions of such codebases, by automatically patching your code, using automation techniques like we described in this article.
+of bugs to ZERO, and makes you a million times more productive, and capable of maintaining (in theory) millions of such codebases, by automatically patching your code, using automation techniques like those we described in this article.
 Or to say it with a little bit of humour ...

 > Take me to your leader ;)